 The most common bar exam testing configuration consists of a two-day or three-day examination.
 The first day of testing is devoted to the Multistate Bar Examination (MBE).
-The second day of testing is typically comprised of locally state crafted essays.
+The second day of testing is typically comprised of locally state-crafted essays.
 In some states there is a third day of testing, which may include the Multistate Essay Examination (MEE) and/or the Multistate Performance Test (MPT).
+A few states administer the Uniform Bar Examination (UBE), which is a combination of the MBE, MEE, and MPT.
 In addition, almost all jurisdictions require that the applicant present a passing score on the Multistate Professional Responsibility Examination (MPRE).

-Multistate Bar Examination (MBE): a six-hour, two hundred question multiple-choice examination covering contracts, torts, constitutional law, criminal law, evidence, and real property.
-Administered in all states.
+Multistate Bar Examination (MBE): A six-hour, two hundred question multiple-choice examination covering civil procedure, contracts, torts, constitutional law, criminal law and procedure, evidence, and real property.
+Exam required by all jurisdictions, except Louisiana and Puerto Rico.
 Apply to applicable State Board of Bar Admissions. (back to top)

-Multistate Essay Examination (MEE): a three-hours, six-question essay examination covering agency and partnership, commercial paper, conflict of laws, corporations, decedents' estates, family law, federal civil procedure, sales, secured transactions, and trusts and future interests.
+Multistate Essay Examination (MEE): Six 30-minute essay questions (three hours total) covering business associations, conflict of laws, constitutional law, contracts, criminal law and procedure, evidence, family law, federal civil procedure, real property, torts, trusts and estates, and Uniform Commercial Code.
 Exam may be administered in states requiring a third day of testing.
 Apply to applicable State Board of Bar Admissions. (back to top)

 Patent Bar Exam: A patent attorney is someone who is admitted to practice patent cases before the United States Patent and Trademark Office (USPTO).
 The patent bar is administered by the United State Patent Office.
-Each practitioner must show proof of good moral character and reputation, have the requisite scientific or technical background, and pass the registration examination commonly known as the patent bar exam.
+Each practitioner must show proof of good moral character and reputation, have the requisite scientific or technical background, and pass the registration examination commonly known as the patent bar exam, which is a six-hour, 60 question multiple-choice examination administered by the United States Patent Office.
 Students are encouraged to take the patent bar exam before graduating from law school.
 For additional information about the patent bar exam, visit www.uspto.gov/web/offices/dcom/olia/oed/examregist.htm. (back to top)